cabo/restatement/draft-bormann-restatement.md

 > places I find the term is simply used, which assumes the reader
 > will think to look up the term in the terminology \[...]

-(The problem in the draft was quickly addressed in the next revision.)
+(The problem in the draft was quickly addressed in the next revision;
+with these fixes the draft has now turned into a published RFC {{RFC9711}}.)

 # Security Considerations